 Lincoln Harbor and Hoboken:

-Once in the Lincoln Harbor area, you can follow Harbor Blvd. south along the shore.
+Once in the Lincoln Harbor area of Weekhawken, you can follow Harbor Blvd. south along the shore.
 After a few blocks it meets up with Park Ave., which you take south for a couple blocks to 14th St. Hang a left, and three blocks later you'll reach Washington St, where you can turn south.
 Alternatively, go one more block toward the Hudson River and turn south onto Hudson St., and then switch over to Sinatra Dr. for a nice view of the city.
 Just be careful of the traffic on Sinatra Dr.

 There are some spectacular views of lower Manhattan from several places on the Jersey City riverfront which are accessible by skate.
 For example: